System Security Assurance: A Systematic Literature Review

 \subsubsection{Reliability of inclusion decisions}

-To improve the reliability of the inclusion decisions, two electronic sources are assigned to each researcher of the group of five researchers.
-Hence, two researchers assess each paper based on the given included criteria and exclusion criteria.
+To improve the reliability of the inclusion decisions, each electronic source is assigned to two researchers.
+Accordingly, each paper is assessed by two researchers based on the inclusion and exclusion criteria.
 To measure the agreement between researchers, a list of included/excluded papers with the reason for inclusion/exclusion has been maintained.
 In case of disagreement or misunderstanding on any paper, it has been discussed in the common meeting of the group and resolved by discussion and with expert advice.